 'Mamata angry as she is afraid of losing minority vote bank':

-"We were ready for the last parliamentary elections but our president Asaduddin Owaisi had asked us not to contest as minority votes might get divided and TMC candidates might loose in minority-dominated areas," he told PTI over the phone on Tuesday.
+"We were ready for the last parliamentary elections but our president Asaduddin Owaisi had asked us not to contest as minority votes might get divided and TMC candidates might lose in minority dominated areas," he told PTI over phone on Tuesday.
 Hasan said Banerjee has lost her cool as the AIMIM has been growing by leaps and bounds in Bengal, especially in bordering districts.

-"But now as it is due to her policies that the BJP is gaining ground in Bengal, she is having a problem with the AIMIM.
+"But now as it is due to her policies that the BJP is gaining ground in Bengal, she is having problem with the AIMIM.
 This is nothing but political hypocrisy," Hasan said.
+PTI PNT NN DPB MM MM.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)